axelvaldez/radical-companies/_posts/rstartups/2022-05-17-rBuddyNeighbor.markdown

   <ul>

 <h1>Mom-and-Pops (1/26/2019)</h1>
  <p>During a conversation, Minesh Patel brought up the use case of a local mom-and-pop store who may deliver a request themselves.
-It could be that they know the requester as a neighbor or as a regular customer.
+It could be that they know the requester as a Neighbor or as a regular customer.
 Or the requestor lives within their back route and the local grocers can easily deliver it on the way home.
 This would fit within the model.<a href="#en03"><sup id="bm03">&hairsp;&nabla;&hairsp;</sup></a></p>
- <p>The neighbor-owner cannot charge or add a surcharge for the delivery itself.
+ <p>The Neighbor-owner cannot charge or add a surcharge for the delivery itself.
 Tips are not allowed, because it is not about making a living, it is about connecting and &rsquo;s simply being a Buddy to a Neighbor.</p>
  <p>This could be <span class="_quotespan">gamed&rdquo; if the Neighbor-owner hires one or more people to deliver these requests.
 This would go against the principle of connecting people IRL.
-A &ldquo;delivery</span> person would not make the kind of connection we are aiming for between neighbors.
+A &ldquo;delivery</span> person would not make the kind of connection we are aiming for between Neighbors.
 This can easily be detected by the Neighbor and reported to the platform.
-It would end up in a conversation, probably between the grocer anb the affected neighbor.
+It would end up in a conversation, probably between the grocer anb the affected Neighbor.
 Again, connection.</p>

 <h1>Together IRL</h1>
  <p>The town of Kamikatsu, Japan, recycles 81% of its waste.
 You can read read more about it<a href="#en21"><sup id="bm21">&hairsp;&nabla;&hairsp;</sup></a>.</p>
- <p>The <em>collection center</em> mentioned in the articles is another place for neighbors to have a positive meeting in real life.
+ <p>The <em>collection center</em> mentioned in the articles is another place for Neighbors to have a positive meeting in real life.
 This is the kind of thing that a neighborhood can organize through <span class="_paradigm">rBuddyNeighbors</span>.</p>

 <h1>Food</h1>
  <p>Some people love to cook.
 Others, like myself, just eat.
 I can appreciate when I like a dish, but that&rsquo;s it.
 If anybody asks, I&rsquo;ll say, <span class="_quotespan">it&rsquo;s good;&rdquo; sometimes I&rsquo;ll even say, &ldquo;it&rsquo;s really good.</span></p>